-Live out your Orient Express dreams in this well-loved retreat just outside of Mudgee.
+Live out your Orient Express dreams in the much-loved Ruwenzori retreat just outside of Mudgee.
 Surrounded by 25 hectares of lush bush, there are four large 100-year-old carriages for your train fans to enjoy.
-Although small children are absolutely welcome, the retreat does note that they are not child proof.
-Reading the reviews on travel sites, it seems people absolutely love staying here time and time again.
-And why wouldn’t they?
-It is set in a magical location and the host is TV personality (and railway enthusiast), Scott McGregor.
+Although small children are absolutely welcome, the retreat does note that they are not childproof.
+Visitors love staying here time and time again - and why wouldn’t they?
+It is set in a magical location and the host is TV personality (and railway enthusiast), Scott McGregor!

 Madison’s Mountain Retreat

-A perfect place for family holidays, not far from Sydney, near the Blue Mountains.
-There are two converted, self-contained train carriages and several cottages.
+A perfect place for family holidays, not far from Sydney, Madison’s Mountain Retreat near the Blue Mountains offers two converted, self-contained train carriages and several cottages.
 Facilities include an indoor pool and tennis courts, plus there are goats, alpacas and chooks to collect eggs, bush tracks and even a Thomas the Tank Engine train set for the kids.
-What more could you want for your energetic train fans?!
+What more could you want for your energetic train fans?

 Little Forest Country Cottages

-A little over an hour from Sydney in the picture perfect Southern Highlands, you’ll find Little Forest.
-A beautiful farm that attracts creative types probably because of its tagline “where every day is Sunday”.
-The Angas is a sleeping carriage originally built by the South Australian government and was one of fifteen carriages that travelled between South Australia and Victoria in the 1920’s.
-You can book your family stay online and drive into the nearby towns of Bowral, Mittagong, Moss Vale and Robertson.
+A little over an hour from Sydney in the picture-perfect Southern Highlands, you’ll find Little Forest - a beautiful farm with the apt tagline 'where every day is Sunday'.
+The Angas is a one-hundred-year-old sleeping carriage originally built by the South Australian government.
+It was one of fifteen carriages that travelled between South Australia and Victoria in the ’20s.
+You can also explore the nearby towns of Bowral, Mittagong, Moss Vale and Robertson.

-Set on Williams River at the gateway to World Heritage Wilderness area of Barrington Tops, the Carriageway offers unique and beautiful accommodation for couples, families or larger groups.
+Set on Williams River at the gateway to World Heritage Wilderness area of Barrington Tops, Carriageway offers unique and beautiful accommodation for families or larger groups.

-Wake up amongst the gumtrees in an old-school, refurbished train carriage at Redleaf, a 270 acre property in the Southern Highlands.
+Wake up amongst the gumtrees in an old-school, refurbished train carriage at Redleaf Carriages, set on a 270-acre property in the Southern Highlands.

-While at a collectors junkyard in Sydney's North West, brainstorming how they they could share their unique way of living (TV and Wifi-free!) city-dwellers, Katrina and Sam Sparke came across what they now call the '343' - an abandoned silky oak timber guard's carriage.
-This now resides at Redleaf, where the couple have brought its beauty back to life with plenty of sanding, polishing, and patching up with locally-sourced river oak.
+While at a collectors junkyard in Sydney's North West, brainstorming how they could share their unique way of living (TV and WiFi-free!) city-dwellers, Katrina and Sam Sparke came across what they now call the '343' - an abandoned silky oak timber guard's carriage.
+This now resides at Redleaf, where the couple has brought its beauty back to life with plenty of sanding, polishing, and patching up with locally-sourced river oak.
 It is powered only by solar!
 They also have Carriage 1238 - a 1920’s passenger car that retains it's old timber interiors, (complete with almost 100 years of graffiti), plus a chandelier and original sliding doors.
 Original toilet compartments are at either end, with one converted to a shower.
 Carriage 1238 deck overlooks the paddocks for an immersive farm experience.